-The school accepts the need for some pupils to receive prescription medication during school hours when it would be detrimental to a child's health or attendance not to do so.
-In the majority of cases, only medication prescribed by a doctor, dentist, nurse or pharmacist to be administered at least 4 times per day will be accepted for administration.
-In these instances, the school will administer 1 of the 4 daily doses of medication.
+The school accepts the need for some pupils to receive medication during school hours when it would be detrimental to a child's health or attendance not to do so.
+In the majority of cases, only medication prescribed by a doctor will be accepted for administration.
 The medication will only be accepted with written authorisation from the parent or guardian, which must contain clear instructions about the dosage and time of the administration.
-(Appendix A or B) These forms will be filed in the 'Administering of medicines' folder in the general office.
+(Appendix A or B) These forms will be filed in the 'Administering of medicines' folder in the general office as well as on Arbor.